btshowers/Pure-Storage-Zero-Touch-Provisioner/Readme.md

 # Project Title

 Pure Storage Flash Array Zero Touch Provisioner.
-This lighweight applicaiton allows engineers to initialize a new FA using this cross-platform applicaiton.
+This lighweight application allows engineers to initialize a new FA using this cross-platform application.

 ## Getting Started

-Download the applicaiton relevant to your desktop OS and execute it.
+Download the application relevant to your desktop OS and execute it.
 Fill out the fields and your off.

+Also, for testing purposes I compiled the ztpDemo application that in setup to call an Azure Function that is setup to respond to the rest calls for simulation.
+The API endpoint for this testing is [https://pureapisim.azurewebsites.net/api/array-initial-config](https://pureapisim.azurewebsites.net/api/array-initial-config)

 ### Prerequisites